hazybluedot/mf2erl/README.md

 Disclaimer: This is still a work in progress, some required features are not yet implemented (See the Known Issues section below).

 This is a first-pass at a [microformats v2] parser written in Erlang.
-It is a component of a CouchDB webmention plugin I am working on to making my CouchDB based website indieweb compatible and self-contained (I'm currently using a [Python-based webmention server][indie-flask]).
+It is one component of a CouchDB webmention plugin I am working on to make my CouchDB based website indieweb compatible and self-contained (I'm currently using a [Python-based webmention server][indie-flask]).

 ## Known issues